jwasowski/JoglGfx.Framework/README.md

 PageUp - zoom in
 PageDown - zoom out
 Escape - close app
+F1 to F4 - are used for changing fog type in scenes supporting fog
 ```
 To create a jar with the app, simply use maven command:
 ```